dcwatson/bbcode/README.md

 Requirements
 ============

-Python, tested with versions 2.6 through 3.6.
+Python, tested with versions 2.6 through 3.7.
+Also tested on PyPy (2 and 3).

 Basic Usage